Heat Index = Temperature with respect to humidity.

 Vapor Pressure = Actual vapor pressure is a measurement of the amount of water vapor in a volume of air and increases as the amount of water vapor increases.

 Saturation Vapor Pressure = The saturation vapour pressure is the pressure at which water vapour is in thermodynamic equilibrium with its condensed state.
-At pressures higher than vapour pressure, water would condense, whilst at lower pressures it would evaporate or sublimate.
-The saturation vapour pressure of water increases with increasing temperature.
+The vapor pressure at which the gaseous phase of a substance can coexist with the liquid or solid phase in equilibrium at a given temperature.
+At pressures higher than saturation vapor pressure, water would condense, whilst at lower pressures it would evaporate or sublimate.
+The saturation vapor pressure of water increases with increasing temperature.

 U of Ill.
 Good Summary

 Dew Point = The temperature the air needs to be cooled to (at constant pressure) in order to achieve a relative humidity (RH) of 100% (fully saturated).
 At this point the air cannot hold more water in the gas form.
 The higher the dewpoint, the greater the amount of moisture is in the air and the muggier it will feel.
 Generally during summer dewpoints less than 55 are comfortable, greater than 55 but less than 65 are sticky&humid, greater than 65 = muggy, and greater than 70 = tropical.
 Dewpoint is considered a more accurate way to evaluate humidity & comfort level than relative humidity, because it is an absolute measurement that indicates the amount of moisture in the air.
 When dewpoint=temperature the relative humidity=100% and condensation will form, if the temperature drops.
 Warmer air can hold more moisture.
 This is why for example at 40F with a depoint=40F the humidity=100%, but it feels much better than 85F with dewpoint=60F which = humidity of 43%.
 Air with a lower dewpoint is drier than air with a higher dewpoint.